 At G4S, we utilise a range of information sources to help us identify potential modern slavery risk areas.
-These include engagement with NGOs and other independent experts such as EcoVadis, UNI the global union, the International Labour Organisation (ILO), and the United Nations Global Compact's Modern Slavery Working Group.
+These include engagement with NGOs and other independent experts such as EcoVadis, UNI the global union, the International Labour Organisation (ILO), and the United Nations Global Compact.
 As a result, we continue to focus our efforts on mitigating these risks in both our international supply chain and the employment of migrant workers in the Middle East and Asia.